 Sometimes, string names might be written above the diagram, with the chord name on top.
 Other times, there might be fret numbers included down the side.
 However, the fundamentals remain the same, including the orientation and symbols used.

 Banjo Chord Charts in Different Keys

 Now you know how to read a chord diagram, we’ll show you a selection of the most popular chords in six of the most popular keys.
-Learn these shapes and you’ll be well on your way.
+These shapes will take a bit of learning and aren’t as easy as say mandolin chords (which are symmetrical shapes), but once you’ve got them memorized and you’ll be well on your way.